Grass & Grass Seed

 When to Overseed

 In the North, the best time to overseed your lawn is in the fall, when the soil is still warm but the air is cooler, and there are fewer weeds for new grass to compete against.
 Since your trees are starting to shed their leaves, there's plenty of sunlight.
-However, if you are unable to overseed in the fall, your next best time is the spring.
-If you live in the South, the best time to overseed you lawn is late spring through mid-summer, since warm-season grasses need warmer soil temperatures to germinate.
+However, if you are unable to overseed the lawn in the fall, your next best time is the spring.
+If you live in the South, the best time for overseeding is late spring through mid-summer, since warm-season grasses need warmer soil temperatures to germinate.

 Over time, grass gets old and needs to be replaced.
 Worn-out lawns invite weeds.
 Overseeding is a fast, inexpensive way to help bring your lawn back to its lush, green self without tearing everything out and starting over.

-- Spread the seed.
 You've cut the lawn short, raked it, and removed any debris.
-Now comes the easy part.
-Just fill up your spreader, adjust the setting according to the label directions, and apply.
+Now comes the easiest part of the overseeding process: Just fill up your spreader, adjust the setting according to the label directions, and apply.
+Don't have a spreader yet?
+The Scotts® Whirl™ Hand-Powered Spreader is an excellent choice for small lawns—it's simple to use and spreads product quite smoothly.
+For larger lawns, check out How to Choose Lawn Products and Spreaders for the best spreader recommendation for your yard.

-- Feed and water.
 To give your new grass seedlings the essential nutrients they need for fast growth, apply Scotts® Turf Builder® Starter® Food for New Grass after you've spread the grass seed.
 (No need to do this with Scotts® Turf Builder® Thick’R Lawn™ since it already contains a fertilizer.)
-Afterwards, no matter which product you used to overseed, be sure to keep the soil consistently moist by lightly watering once or twice a day until the seedlings have reached the height of the rest of your lawn.
+Afterward, no matter which product you used to overseed, be sure to keep the soil consistently moist by lightly watering once or twice a day until the seedlings have reached the height of the rest of your lawn.
 For more information, check out our in-depth watering article.